jrkwon/faceswap/README.md

 To train a network and generate a model, we need to prepare two groups of faces.

-- dataA: face to be replaced
+- dataA: face to be replaced - an actor/actress
-- dataB: face to replace
+- dataB: face to replace - an idol

 ### How to create face images